claudiajs/claudia-bot-builder/README.md

 5. **What's new in v2?**

-   Nothing :) It's a new major version because of the dependencies - there's a big improvements in _Claudia API Builder_ and _Claudia_ and _Claudia Bot Builder_ v1.x is not compatible with them.
+   It's a new major version because of the dependencies - there's a big improvements in _Claudia API Builder_ and _Claudia_, so _Claudia Bot Builder_ v1.x is not compatible with them.
-   However, v2.1 brings probably the biggest update since the beginning.
+   However, from the initial v2.0 we have brought probably the biggest updates since the beginning - as we are supporting _four_ new chat platforms: Twilio, Viber, Kik and GroupMe

 Have a question that is not on this list?
 Feel free to ask it on [Claudia chat on Gitter](https://gitter.im/claudiajs/claudia).